The Golden Bird: Eastern Africa

 German linguist Carl Gotthilf Büttner published a Swahili tale titled Kisa cha binti Matlai Shems (German: "Die Geschichte von Fräulein Matlai Shems"): a king with six sons by his official wife and a seventh by a concubine sees a bird with golden wings and legs of mother-of-pearl.
 The king wants the bird for himself and sends his seven sons after him.
 The six elders begin their quest, but cease midway, for they believe their father lost his mind.
 Only the youngest soldiers on, and obtains the bird, a Sword of Thunder and princess Matlai Shems ('East, the place where the Sun rises').
 Büttner, on a footnote, supposed that the tale was a fragment of a larger story.

 In an Eastern African variant, "История Маталаи Шамси, принцессы Заря" ("The Story of Matalai Shamsi, Princess of the Dawn"), a king and his seven sons are sitting in the garden, when a beautiful luminous bird passes by them.
 The king wants his sons to get the bird for him and sends them.
 Six of them decide to give up the quest partway through, while their youngest half-brother, Shamsudini, vows to fulfil their father's request.
 He meets a djinn on his way who becomes his helper after getting him food.
 Shamsudini embarks on a quest for the Thunder-Sword and Matalai Shamsi, the "Princess Sunrise".
 The story was first published by Dutch linguist Jan Knappert with the title The Story of Bibi Matalai Shamsi, 'Princess Sunrise, and sourced as from the Swahili.

 German linguist Carl Velten published another Swahili tale titled Msiwanda ('The lastborn son').
 In this tale, a king has seven sons: Salem, Sleman, Nasur, Said, Hemedi, Abdallah and Msiwanda ('The last born son').
 One day, a beautiful bird perches on a tree in their garden and the king marvels at the bird, wanting to have it for himself.
 He sends his seven sons after the bird.
 On the journey, each of them eventually gives up and stops by every city on the way.
-Only Msiwanda continues the journey, and obtains the bird, the Thunder Sword, the Drum that sound seven times louder and a woman named Binti Sanabu.
+Only Msiwanda continues the journey, and obtains the bird, the Thunder Sword, the Drum that sounds seven times louder and a woman named Binti Sanabu.